BGforgeNet/handle-charsets/docs/gitattributes.md

 To allow Github to display tra files with non-UTF-8 encoding correctly, you need to specify their encoding explicitly in `.gitattributes` file.

+It's optional and is not related to action in any way.

 An example:

 ```gitattributes